Local artist Michele Roldán-Shaw painting of a mother and baby dolphin sits on the corner of Bridge and Boundary Streets.

-Perhaps best known as a freelance journalist (and longtime Bluffton Breeze contributor), as well as the author of two true adventure tales called “Rambler’s Life,” Roldán-Shaw’s first love was art.
+Best known as a freelance journalist and author of two true adventure tales called “Rambler’s Life,” Roldán-Shaw’s first love was art.

 “I have been doing art for as long as I can remember,” explains the avid outdoorswoman.
 “However, I have no formal schooling—I just follow my own muse!
 When I moved to Bluffton 13 years ago, I started painting the local flora and fauna I saw in my explorations.”

 For instance, her Lowcountry mural at the Coastal Discovery Museum includes a black snake slithering up a palmetto tree (a memory from a visit to Hunting Island), as well as a pod of dolphins with one tiny, black newborn fin in the center (as seen on Bull Creek).
 She also spent several years showing her art at various Calhoun Street galleries while painting more murals for businesses and private residences.

 Today, Roldán-Shaw’s primary focus is on her writing.

 She still does commissioned pieces and original artwork for family and friends.
 A table she had painted long ago with a mother and baby dolphin provided iconic inspiration for her most recent project.

 “[Dolphins] are one thing NOBODY ever gets tired of seeing,” she says.

 To view Roldán-Shaw’s gallery of artwork, inquire about painting commissions or learn more about her books, call (843) 304-3460 or visit ramblerslife.com.